 *Custom group dates available year around*

 The first 4 people to book before Feb.
 1st can save 10% using promo code “rockart”

 *All itineraries are tentative and subject to changes due to weather, water levels, and unforeseen and/or uncontrollable circumstances.
 Sit back and relax, its a river trip!

-All participants will plan to arrive either in Del Rio at our rendezvous point or at the Del Rio International Airport on Saturday March 24th, where we will meet you and shuttle everyone to the Pandale Crossing Resort.
+All participants will plan to arrive either in Del Rio at our rendezvous point or at the Del Rio International Airport the day before our launch date, where we will meet you and shuttle everyone to the Pandale Crossing Resort.
 We will spend the night before our trip going over some preliminary river safety information, relaxing at camp beside the river, and getting to know the rest of our group.
 We will provide dinner on this night.